 The Bennett Fire Protection District has a full time administrative command staff that also assists in emergency responses throughout the day as needed.
 The administrative personnel consist of Fire Chief Cumley, Assistant Chief McCawley, and Captain Connor.
 Each administrator has specific responsibilities that ensure the Fire Department operations run smoothly in order to provide exemplary service to the citizens in our fire district.
-The administration is assisted in day to day duties by one full time administrative assistant and one part time administrative assistant.
+The administration is assisted in day to day duties by two full time administrative assistants Lani Lee and Victoria Flamini.

-Bennett Fire Protection District proudly provides 24/7 ALS (advanced life support) with a paid staff of one full time Lieutenant, one full time Firefighter as well as three part time Firefighter/EMTs per shift, one covering 12 hours during the day at station 91, one covering the 12 hour shift during the night at station 91, and the third covering the night shift at station 92.
+Bennett Fire Protection District proudly provides 24/7 ALS (advanced life support) with a paid staff of one full time Lieutenant, three full time Firefighters as well as one part time Firefighter/EMT per shift, covering 12 hours during the night at station 91 and station 92.
 The paid staff operate on a "48/96 A/B/C" style schedule, meaning the personnel are at the fire station for a 48 hour shift and then have 96 hours off before their next shift.
 All paid firefighters are certified to a minimum of Colorado Firefighter I and Hazardous Materials Operations, as well as EMT, with the opportunity to become certified to Firefighter II, Airport Rescue Fire Fighter, Hazardous Material Technician, Fire Officer I, as well as higher levels of EMS certifications.
 The firefighters live at the station while on shift, so you may see our Firefighters out cooking, working out at the local Parks and Recreation Division, washing trucks, or performing general station maintenance while they are on shift.
 The Firefighters are trained to drop whatever task they are performing in order to quickly and efficiently respond to any emergency.

 Bennett Fire Protection District is proud to provide in house vehicle and equipment maintenance and repair.
 Located at station 93, the fleet maintenance shop has a full compliment of tools and equipment used to repair, maintain, and protect apparatus and tools.
-Gustavo Llanes works as the department's fleet technician and holds numerous certifications in diesel engine, gasoline engine, and emergency vehicle maintenance.
-The fleet maintenance shop also provides services to neighboring departments as needed.
+Gustavo Llanes works as the department's fleet director/ technician and holds numerous certifications in diesel engine, gasoline engine, and emergency vehicle maintenance.
+Shane Yoder also works along side Gustavo as a fleet technician part-time.
+The fleet maintenance shop also provides services to neighboring departments along the I-70 corridor which include Byers, Deer Trail, and Sable.
 On call 24 hours a day, 7 days a week, the fleet maintenance division is always ready to respond should an apparatus need repair or service.
-Along with being the department's mechanic, Gustavo also holds certification in Firefighting, and First Responder and responds to emergencies when needed.
+Along with being the department's mechanic, Gustavo also holds certifications in Firefighting, Hazmat Operations, and First Responder and responds to emergencies when needed.

 The Reserve Firefighters at Bennett Fire Protection District are people who choose to donate their time to keep others safe, and they make up the majority of the personnel that respond to emergencies.
 Some Reserve Firefighter's live within the boundaries of the fire district and choose to run calls from their homes, responding to a station in an emergency to provide additional apparatus when needed.
 Other reserve firefighters choose to pull a required amount of shift hours a month, performing the same duties and tasks assigned to the full time personnel on shift.
 As a combination department, Bennett Fire Protection District relies very heavily on it's volunteer personnel and expect them to perform to the same level of paid personnel on duty.
 All Firefighters are trained to a minimum of State of Colorado Firefighter I and Hazardous Materials Operations with First Responder certification.
 Some personnel choose to pursue higher levels of certification and are certified to a Firefighter II, EMT, or the Paramedic Level.